-Topic and ref Summary of proposals Summary of feedback Tentative decisions financial statements considering whether 'class' is the best term to use in all situations. and the notes C27.
+Topic and ref Summary of proposals Summary of feedback Tentative decisions the primary financial statements to consider whether it is appropriate to use non-descriptive labels such as 'other'. and the principles of aggregation and disaggregation, subject to considering whether 'class' is the best term to use in all situations. and the notes C27.
 The IASB tentatively decided to require an entity to explain how a disclosed class of items is included in line items in the primary financial statements.
 September 2021 C28.
-The IASB tentatively decided to include application guidance summarising characteristics that: AP21D Principles of aggregation and if shared, might form the basis for aggregating items that comprise a class that enhances the understandability of information provided in the financial statements. disaggregatio n and their application in b) if not shared, might form the basis for disaggregating a single class of items into separate classes that provide material information. the primary financial Aggregation and disaggregation in the notes statements and the notes C29.
+The IASB tentatively decided to include application guidance summarising characteristics that: AP21D Principles of aggregation and if shared, might form the basis for aggregating items that comprise a class that enhances the understandability of information provided in the financial statements. disaggregatio n and their application in b) if not shared, might form the basis for disaggregating a single class of items into separate classes that provide material information. the primary financial Aggregation and disaggregation in the notes statements and the notes February 2022 AP21A C29.
 The IASB tentatively decided to provide application guidance that states that, in general, the more diverse the items in a class (that is, the more dissimilar characteristics the items have in addition to the shared characteristics that form the basis for the class) the more likely it would be that disaggregation based on some of those dissimilar characteristics would result in material information.
-C30.
+Principles for presentation and required line items in primary financial C30.
 The IASB also discussed whether to provide cost relief for the general requirement to provide information about classes.
-The IASB decided to continue that discussion after it has considered cost relief for specific disclosure requirements at a future IASB meeting.
-Aggregation and disaggregation in the primary financial statements
+The IASB decided to continue that discussion after it has considered cost relief for specific disclosure requirements at a future IASB meeting. statements Aggregation and disaggregation in the primary financial statements